Aboriginal Connections to Tidbinbilla

 Tidbinbilla engages members of the local Aboriginal community to welcome visiting groups and to present specific content where appropriate.
 Annual celebrations of the local Aboriginal culture occur during NAIDOC Week and National Aboriginal and Islander Children's Day.

-Find out more about Aboriginal Connections to Country in the ACT via the TAMS website.
+Find out more about Aboriginal Connections to Country in the ACT via the TCCS website.